ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 $$0^3=0\cdot 0\cdot 0=0$$
 $$0^4=0\cdot 0\cdot 0\cdot 0=0$$

+Since $0$ multiplied by itself any number of times is stil

 ### What about $0^0$?
 This is a tricky question!
 By our $0$ as a Base Rule, it should equal $0$, but by our $0$ as an Exponent Rule, it should equal $1$.
 So, which is it?

+Let's try using our exponent properties.
+$$x$$

 Most mathematicians think the answer is either $1$ or $\text{undefined}$.
 The answer of $1$ makes more sense in some branches of mathematics, while the answer of $\text{undefined}$ makes more sense in other branches.
 For this course, you can treat this expression the same way as you would treat the expression $\frac{0}{0}$ -- avoid it whenever possible.